bluejerry2/bluejerry2.github.io/README.md

-This is my personal website for my personal joy.
+personal website for my writings